Challenge level: 3 out of 5

 Riding on windy, country roads lined with autumnal trees turning the colour of fire, we’ll pass through rolling French hills and quaint, chocolate-box towns – the perfect scenery to soothe our aching legs!

-Our enchanting challenge ends in the colourful evening lights of the iconic Eiffel Tower, with a free day in Paris to follow.
+Our enchanting challenge ends in the colourful evening lights of the Eiffel Tower, with a free day in Paris to follow.

 Paris, of course, speaks for itself.
-As one of the most beautiful and iconic cities on our planet, there’s something here for everyone.
+As one of the most iconic cities on our planet, there’s something here for everyone.
 Whether you’re an art lover, shopaholic, foodie, history-buff or you simply appreciate a beautiful place and a jolly good glass of wine, it’s the perfect finish to an incredible charity cycle.